 - You think you are having a severe allergic reaction.

 After giving an epinephrine shot call 911, even if you feel better.

 Call 911 if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter O835 in the search box to learn more about "Latex Allergy: Care Instructions."
+Enter O835 in the search box to learn more about "Latex Allergy: Care Instructions".

-Current as of:
+Current as of: April 20, 2022

-Medical Review:Adam Husney MD - Family Medicine & Thomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - Pediatrics & E. Gregory Thompson, MD - Internal Medicine
+Medical Review:Adam Husney MD - Family Medicine & Thomas Emmett Francoeur MD MDCM, CSPQ, FRCPC - Pediatrics & Martin J. Gabica MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine